fakedrtom/SVAFotate/README.md

 (preferably SVLEN as well) are included in the INFO fields, any SV VCF that follows expected VCF conventions should be usable with SVAFotate.

-SVAFotate also requires a BED file corresponding to population SV data (`-b`).
-A BED file is provided along with SVAFotate, called:
+SVAFotate also requires a BED file corresponding to population SV data (`-b`) that you wish to compare the SVs in the input VCF against.
+A BED file with currently available large population SV data is provided along with SVAFotate, called:

 ```
 SVAFotate_core_SV_popAFs.GRCh38.bed.gz